pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

     - `RAN-INTERVAL` defines how many prior days of images from pods that have started on the TAP clusters should be scanned
     - `CREATED-INTERVAL` defines how many prior days of images from supply chains should be scanned
     - `FAILED-RETENTION` is the number of failed recurring scan executions to keep in Kubernetes.
     - `CRON-SCHEDULE` defines the schedule in which to invoke recurring scans in crontab format.
-For example as used in the samples below, if you wanted to execute a scan daily at 3:00 AM, the value here would be `0 3 * * *`
+For example, as used in the samples below, if you wanted to execute a scan daily at 3:00 AM, the value here would be `0 3 * * *`
     - `START-DEADLINE` is the period of time beyond the scheduled start time that scans can be started in the event they did not start on time.
 If this period elapses, the scheduled scan will be skipped.
     - `SUCESSFUL-RETENTION` is the number of successful recurring scans executions to keep in Kubernetes.
     - `WORKSPACESIZE` is the size of the workspace used when scanning images.
 This will be created as a Kubernetes PVC.
 This depends mostly on the size of the vulnerability database, number of images to be scanned, and the output of the vulnerability scanner.
 Recommend `3Gi` as a starting point.